A Mating Expedition

 Annual La Junta Tarantula Fest

-Join us for the First Annual La Junta Tarantula Fest in Downtown La Junta.
+Join us for the Second Annual La Junta Tarantula Fest in Downtown La Junta.
 Enjoy a parade, vendors, information pavilion, tarantula tours, bike ride and more.

 This specific group of tarantulas is completely docile.
 They’re not looking to harm humans.
 However, it’s best not to touch or try to pick up a tarantula.
 Rather, we ask everyone to keep a safe distance, allowing the tarantulas to be undisturbed and in their natural habitat.